-Here is a fun list of Northern California hidden gems to put on your summer bucket list.
+Northern California hidden gems to put on your summer bucket list.
 Discover some of most interesting places to visit in NorCal, not on the usual tourist itinerary.
-Natural wonders, secluded parks, historic landmarks, and even an African Wildlife adventure all made it on our list.
+Natural wonders, secluded parks, historic landmarks, and even an African Wildlife adventure.
 How many of these hidden gems have you visited?

 China Camp State Park has a rich history that began with the indigenous Miwok people who thrived in the area for thousands of years.
 With the arrival of Europeans, the Miwok population began to decline.
 In the 1870’s, Chinese fishermen settled in the area and built a small village

 Harley Farms produce four types of fresh goat milk cheese.
-Chevre (the most popular), Fromage blanc, feta, and ricotta.
-Cheese samples are available at the farm store along with mini, medium and large rounds of cheese for sale.
+Samples are available at the farm store along with mini, medium and large rounds of cheese for sale.
 If you just drive to the farm you can browse through the store, view the goats and llamas in the main corral.
 For a more in-depth farm, tour reservations are required.
 Pescadero, CA.

 Locke came to be in 1915.
 It is a town that was built by Chinese for the Chinese population of workers after many were displaced as a result of a fire in nearby Walnut Grove.
 The entire town of Locke is a historical site even though it is home to many people.
 There is a visitor center, some interesting shops, and a couple of good restaurants.